 14| Have A Cocktail With Locals At Brettos Bar

 Brettos is a distillery and bar that’s been open for a century.
 Located in the heart of Plaka, Brettos is one fun place to end your night in Athens before heading back to the hotel.
 You cannot miss the many colorful bottles decorating the walls of the bar.

 Even though Brettos may be located in a touristy neighborhood, you will actually find more Greeks in the bar sipping on ouzo.

 15| Catch A View Of The Acropolis From A Rooftop

 Catch one remarkable view of the Acropolis at night on a rooftop.
 Galaxy Restaurant & Bar, located inside the Hilton Hotel is the best way to see this famous archeological site lit up.

 Address: Leof.
 Vasilissis Sofias 46, Athina 115 28, Greece

-Church of Panagia Kapnikarea is the oldest and most historical church in the city is located on one of the busiest streets in Athens, Ermou.
+Church of Panagia Kapnikarea is the oldest and most historic church in the city and is located on one of the busiest streets in Athens, Ermou.

-This church dates as far back to the 11th-century and is currently surround by a busy shopping strip.
-During your buying adventures stop and take a look at this church that survived from being firebombed by the Turks.
+This church dates as far back as the 11th century and is currently surrounded by a busy shopping strip.
+During your buying adventures stop and take a look at this church that survived being firebombed by the Turks.
 It’s quite a site to see something so antique surrounded by modern buildings.